PhD in Epidemiology and Clinical Research

 Overview

 The PhD program in epidemiology and clinical research provides methodologic and interdisciplinary training to equip students to carry out cutting-edge epidemiologic research.
 The program trains students in the tools of modern epidemiology, with heavy emphasis on statistics, computer science, genetics, genomics, and bioinformatics.
-We welcome applicants with diverse backgrounds.
+We welcome applicants from all backgrounds.

 Stanford recognizes that the Supreme Court issued a ruling in June 2023 about the consideration of certain types of demographic information as part of an admission review.
 All applications submitted during upcoming application cycles will be reviewed in conformance with that decision.